What is a PAT Tester?

 Who can use a PAT tester?

-It is a widely held belief that testing and tagging require the skills of an electrician.
-However, according to AS/NZS 3760:2010 anyone who is regarded as a 'Competent Person' in Australia can also test and tag.
+It is a widely held belief that testing and tagging requires the skills of an electrician.
+In reality though, according to AS/NZS 3760:2010 anyone who is regarded as a 'Competent Person' can legally test and tag in Australia.

-This is accomplished by taking a test and tag course, in which the student learns how to use a PAT tester and obtains the necessary knowledge and abilities.
-Our courses are specifically designed for anyone new to testing and tagging.
-So, if you’re unsure of how to use a PAT tester or which portable appliance tester will suit your work requirements the most, then this course is all you need.
+To become a Competent Person, you simply need to complete a test and tag course, where the student learns how to use a PAT tester and obtains the necessary knowledge and skills to be compliant.
+Our test and tag courses are specifically designed for anyone new to testing and tagging.
+So, if you’re unsure of how to use a PAT tester or which portable appliance tester will suit your work requirements the most, then this course is a perfect starting point.

 Different kinds of PAT testers